arduino/docs-content/content/learn/05.communication/05.lorawan-101/lorawan-101.md

 ## LoRa® Technology

-### What is LoRa®?
+### What is LoRa® Technology?

-**LoRa** is a **wireless modulation technique** derived from **Chirp Spread Spectrum** (CSS) technology.
+**LoRa® Technology** is a **wireless modulation technique** derived from **Chirp Spread Spectrum** (CSS) technology.
 CSS uses wideband linear frequency modulated chirp pulses to encode information.
-It can operate on the following license-free sub-gigahertz ISM (Industrial, Scientific, and Medical) bands: **433 MHz**, **868 MHz**, and **915 MHz**.
-ISM bands are internationally reserved for industrial, scientific and, medical uses.
+It can operate on the following license-free sub-gigahertz ISM (Industrial, Scientific, and Medical) bands: **433 MHz**, **868 MHz** and **915 MHz**.
+ISM bands are internationally reserved for industrial, scientific and medical uses.

 ***The Long Range modulation technique was invented in 2010 by the French startup Cycleo and was later acquired in 2012 by Semtech.***

-LoRa® is widely used in LPWAN deployments for applications requiring long-distance connectivity with minimal power consumption.
+LoRa® technology is widely used in LPWAN deployments for applications requiring long-distance connectivity with minimal power consumption.

 ### LoRa® Network Architecture